Harnessing S-Duality in $\mathcal{N}=4$ SYM & Supergravity as $SL(2,\mathbb{Z})$-Averaged Strings

 Finally, there is a discrete branch of the eigenspectrum of the Laplacian spanned by the Maass cusp forms.
 The cusp forms $\nu_n(\tau)$, infinite in number, are labelled by a parameter $t_n$ that specifies their eigenvalue, unbounded from above:

 The $t_n$ are a set of sporadic positive real numbers.
 The cusp forms admit a Fourier decomposition that is similar to that of the Eisenstein series\foot{We have here decomposed only the ``even'' cusp forms, invariant under $x \rar -x$, ignoring the ``odd'' cusp forms which are also infinite in number.
-Henceforth we treat only even functions $\O(\t)$, so all cusp forms are taken to be even.}
+Henceforth we treat only real observables $\O(\t)$, so all cusp forms are taken to be even.}

 where the Fourier coefficients $a_k^{(n)}$ are yet another set of sporadic real numbers that obey many interesting proven and conjectured statistical properties (partly summarized in e.g. \cite{Sarnak_1987, sarnak, hejrack, sarnakk}).
 From the Fourier decompositions (\ref{eq:eisensteinFourier}) and (\ref{eq:cuspFourier}) it is manifest that the cusp forms $\nu_n(\tau)$, like the Eisenstein series $E_s^*(\tau)$, are real-valued.
 However, {\it unlike} the Eisenstein series, the cusp forms have no zero mode,